-Charitable organizations eligible for KentProvides grants must be tax exempt under IRS Section 50l(c)(3) and "provide social and emergency services, housing, educational and economic opportunities and enhance the cultural and artistic lives of low and moderate income individuals and families in Kent, Conn., and nearby communities.
-Special emphasis will be placed on organizations that provide basic food and housing needs, emergency services and educational programs."
+The groups receiving awards provide social and emergency services, housing, educational and economic opportunities, and enhance the cultural and artistic lives of low- and moderate-income individuals and families in Kent and nearby communities.
+In selecting the recipients, special emphasis is placed on basic needs, emergency services and education programs.

 For further information, email email@example.com.

 Berkshire Taconic Community Foundation – Jane Lloyd Fund